ThomasByr/chess/README.md

 3.  <details><summary>It at least has an AI to it right ?</summary>

     Well about that...
 That is not even on the damn paper.
-I, however, am going to try my best and implement it even though you can rest assured that it won't bring any bonnuses.
+I, however, am going to try my best and implement it even though you can rest assured that it won't bring any bonuses.
 The subject paper is just about implementing the right pieces movements for two human players, which is quite boring and serves no purpose.
     </details>

 4.  <details><summary>Serious question this time, what is the algorithm I am playing against ?</summary>